xpy32/g-profile/README.md

 G-Profile
 =========

-Personal homepage template.
-Ideal for profile or online portfolio
+Personal homepage template based on Bootstrap.
+Ideal for profile or online portfolio.